Taking Care of Your Skin During Pregnancy

 Not all women get stretch marks and preventing stretch marks during pregnancy is a proactive process that begins from the moment the happy news arrives and after you take your bundle home.
 Some studies have shown up to 50% of pregnant women get stretch marks during pregnancy, usually during the third trimester and sometimes earlier.
 It can be due to genetics, excessive weight gain in a short period or overly dry and stretching skin.

 Are stretch marks preventable or curable?

-That is the Million Dollar question!
-Various theories exist on this subject, suggesting there is room for debate.
-Some health professionals believe that stretch marks are genetic; however, these same professionals often suggest that using the proper moisturizer during pregnancy and gently massaging vulnerable areas can relieve itching and nourish the skin to help prevent and fade existing stretch marks.
+Researchers have found that using a proper moisturizer during pregnancy and gently massaging vulnerable areas can nourish the skin to help prevent and fade existing stretch marks.

 Be sure to keep skin liberally and effectively moisturized beginning in the first or second trimester and throughout your recovery to your pre-pregnancy weight.
 It is also important to use products that have natural, high quality and safe ingredients during your pregnancy.
 Skin Repair Rx Dermatologist Moisturizing Lotion is a clinically tested and dermatologist recommended moisturizer.

 It is an exceptional and safe product (it also comes in fragrance free for extra sensitive skin) that is highly recommended for use during pregnancy to keep skin optimally hydrated.
 Using a high quality moisturizer like Skin Repair Rx helps keep your skin supple and elastic and also serves as “food” (and vitamin supplements) for your skin.